top of page

 Economic Losses: When Recovery Isn’t Just Physical

 Apis Law’s investigation revealed that the financial impact far exceeded the medical bills.
 The injured mechanic owned a one-person auto repair and fabrication business.
-Because the client could not stand or lift during recovery, the shop remained closed for months.
+Because the client was unable to stand or lift during recovery, the shop remained closed for months.

-Business records showed a sharp decline in income during the injury period.
+Business records indicated a sharp decline in income during the period of the injury.
 Comparing pre-accident and post-accident financial statements, Apis Law calculated roughly $40,000 in lost income.
 The client also fell behind on rent for their commercial workspace, accumulating more than $18,000 in arrears, confirmed by the landlord’s written statement.

 By distinguishing between lost profits and lost earning capacity, Apis Law established that these losses arising out of the motorcycle accident directly reflected the client’s inability to work, making lost income compensable under New Hampshire negligence law.